Fundamental Sales and Marketing Alignment Strategies

 When I first started doing marketing and lead generation, I used to worry about being driving leads for my clients.
 I've since learned that's the easy part!
 As long as there’s enough marketing activity, like blogging, email marketing, and social media, people will come to the website, and lead conversion rates will increase.
 Cool!
 Job done, right?
 Wrong.

 Someone visiting your website is analogous to someone walking into a physical place of business.
-In a place of business, they would typically be addressed by a salesperson.
-Unfortunately, there isn’t a 3D human interaction when a person visits a website, so how do you cross the line between attracting people to your site and engaging them in a sales conversation?
-There’s a solution for that!
+In a place of business, the visitor would typically be addressed by a salesperson.
+Unfortunately, there isn’t real human interaction when a person visits a website, so how do you cross the line between attracting people to your site and engaging them in a sales conversation?
+There’s a solution to that!
 The following fundamental sales and marketing alignment strategies can help companies replicate that in-person experience, optimize lead conversion, and increase their return on investment.

 Strategies for Marketing to Align with Sales